What we do

 We ensure there is enough water for everyone - a difficult task with so many competing needs.
 Water allocation, use and monitoring help control the situation.

-Everything we do is closely aligned to our vision, mission and values.
+Everything we do is closely aligned to our objectives, outcomes, values and areas of focus.

 We get our income from a variety of sources: